akhilraj96/Car-Racing-DQN-Agent/README.md

-# 🏎️ AI Learns to Drive — CarRacing-v3 DQN Agent
+# 🏎️ Car Racing DQN Agent — AI Learns to Drive

 This project trains a **Deep Q-Network (DQN)** agent to solve the **CarRacing-v3** environment from [Gymnasium](https://gymnasium.farama.org/).
 The agent learns to drive around procedurally generated tracks by **perceiving raw pixels** and optimizing long-term rewards.